GluuFederation/SCIM-Client/README.md

 SCIM-Client
 ===========

-Simple Cloud Identity Management (SCIM) is a standard REST/JSON API to standardize User and Group CRUD (Create, read, update, delete).
+Simple Cloud Identity Management (SCIM) is a standard REST/JSON API to standardize User and Group CRUD (Create, Read, Update, Delete).
 For developers and system administrators, it reduces the cost and complexity of user management operations by providing a common user schema and extension model, as well as binding documents to provide patterns for exchanging this schema using standard protocols.

 Detailed specifications for SCIM can be found at [http://www.simplecloud.info](http://www.simplecloud.info).